P5vc/P5vc/README.md

 ## Extensions

-Extensions are projects supported by Priveasy, and often developed in collaboration with other important organizations.
+Extensions are projects supported by Priveasy, and often developed in collaboration with other, important organizations.
 While extensions may be developed or published by Priveasy, and coincide with our ideals, they do not make up any of Priveasy's main services.
 Projects in this section may have various licenses and/or contribution requirements.

 ### BadApple